Evidlo/prelim/main.typ

   This section describes a statistical model for the instrument noise and background signals present in the NFI and WFI cameras during measurement of exospheric Lyman-α.
 Modelling these processes is important for converting raw sensor measurements in digital numbers (DN) as telemetered by the spacecraft to corresponding radiances that can be used for tomographic reconstruction.
 A statistical model is also important for generating synthetic noisy measurements to validate the performance of retrieval algorithms.
 As a result, the Carruthers cameras have undergone extensive laboratory characterization to determine instrument model parameters and periodic on-orbit calibration is planned to account for parameter drift due to exposure to the space environment.

     The Carruthers spacecraft contains two #gls("UV") cameras designed for detecting exospheric Lyman-α emission, an indicator of the amount of atomic hydrogen present along a #gls("LOS").
-These cameras utilize a design which has heritage with other #gls("UV") instruments such as ICON @icon and GUVI @guvi and contain the following stages @rider (shown in @instrument_stages):
+These cameras utilize a design which has heritage with other #gls("UV") instruments such as ICON @icon and GUVI @timed_guvi and contain the following stages @rider (shown in @instrument_stages):

   // TODO: WIP